shivannis/xandr-docs-public/xandr-docs/articles/bidders/the-big-picture.md

 Data providers integrated on our platform recognize the user ID and can input any information they may have on that specific ID.
 They pass the user data to bidders that have the rights to that information.
 The bidders then evaluate the ad call on behalf of their advertisers and return a bid value to the impression bus.

-For a closer look at the auction process, please see the [Auction Overview](auction-overview.md).
+For a closer look at the auction process, see [Auction - Detailed overview](#auction---detailed-overview).

 > [!NOTE]
 > Xandr does not allow bids greater than $999 CPM.
 Any bids over $999 CPM (or effective CPM for CPA/CPC bids) are reduced to $999 CPM.